 A prenuptial agreement (or premarital agreement) is a written contract entered into by a couple before marriage that enables the parties to select and control many of the financial rights and responsibilities that each party will acquire upon marrying (such as property division or alimony rights), and determine what happens if their marriage ends either by death or divorce.
-Like a prenuptial agreement, a postnuptial agreement is a written contract entered into by a couple that sets forth various financial rights and obligations of the parties if their marriage ends either by death or divorce.
-However, a postnuptial agreement is signed after the parties are married.
+Call our Connecticut family law attorneys today for help with your prenuptial agreement.

 Reasons for Signing a Prenuptial Agreement

 Doing so can provide individuals with peace of mind because the prenuptial agreement outlines how specific issues will be addressed in the event of a divorce, legal separation, or annulment at a time when the parties are loving toward one another.
 Notably, prenuptial agreements can offer individuals several options that do not necessarily follow the law and are customized to the couple.

-Prenuptial Agreements are not Only for the Wealthy (a Common Misconception)
+Prenuptial Agreements Are Not Only For The Wealthy (a Common Misconception)

 Common Issues Addressed in Prenuptial Agreements